 Automations for repetitive tasks

-Automations can be used since JIRA Service Desk 2.4.3 automations are available by default : “Transition on Comment”, “Re-Open on customer comment”, “Be aware of urgent issues”, “Keep on Top of SLAs” and “Set customer expectations”.
-Then if need, custom rules can be created using triggers, conditions and actions.
+Since JIRA Service Desk 2.4.3, many automations are available by default : “Transition on Comment”, “Re-Open on customer comment”, “Be aware of urgent issues”, “Keep on Top of SLAs” and “Set customer expectations”.
+Then if needed, custom rules can be created using triggers, conditions and actions, even sending events to third-party applications with webhooks (JIRA Server 3.2 or later).

 JIRA does offer a great workflow engine where you can easily dictate how you want JIRA Service Desk to behave to make your service desk efficient and smooth.
-It even allows you to have more than one workflow set for Incidents/Requests/Problems.
-If you want to get started quickly with Service Desk workflows, we have built a bundle of workflows based on ITIL best practices.
+You can also have different status names showing up on the customer portal, to make the workflow look more user-friendly.
+If you want to get started quickly with Service Desk workflows, JIRA Service Desk 3 is ITIL certified and provide the basic workflows for incident, problem, change and service request management.
+Valiantys has also built a bundle of advanced workflows based on ITIL best practices that you can get for free.

 The current limitations of JIRA Service Desk